BenLaguerre/Dashboard-Hotel-Miranda/README.md

 # Hotel Miranda Dashboard

-This is an application to manage the various datas of Hotel Miranda.
+Application to manage Hotel Miranda's Data.

-Said datas include information about bookings, rooms, employees of the hotel and customer's reviews.
+Said Data include information about bookings, rooms, employees of the hotel and customer's reviews.

 ## Installation